Egyptian-style Ceramic Pet Cremation Urns

 She created the Anubis Dog Urns after many requests for dog cremation urns made in the style of the Basst Cat Urns.
 She mused, "Why not create something beautiful?
 Our pets are friends and family members."

-The Cozy Cat Cremation Urn is handcrafted in resin in the shape of a sleeping cat.
-“This urn is perfect for our kitty and we are comforted, having her in our living room.
+Another unique cat-shaped urn for ashes, the Cozy Cat Cremation Urn is handcrafted in resin in the shape of a sleeping cat.
+"This urn is perfect for our kitty and we are comforted, having her in our living room.
 Unless we tell people, they think the urn is a cat statue.
-Just perfect,” said Diana, a customer.
+Just perfect," said Diana, a customer.

-Creators of Egyptian-style pet cremation urns
+Creators of Egyptian-style Pet Cremation Urns

 Charm Ceramics was established in 2014 in Los Angeles, California by Sarah Sherman and her mother Marilyn.
-While Sarah was finishing up college, she and her mother began creating pottery together.
+While Sarah was finishing college, she and her mother began creating pottery together.
 Their work was described as "charming" and Charm Ceramics was born.
 OneWorld Memorials became enamored when they discovered the sleek, modern assortment of ceramic pet cremation urns.

-Pet cremation urns are reasonably priced, and offer a comforting presence.
-As one customer said, “In this time of loss of my most precious friend my pet chihuahua Spencer, you have made it easy for me to have something special for his final resting place.”
+Pet cremation urns are reasonably priced and offer a comforting presence.
+As one customer said, "In this time of loss of my most precious friend my pet chihuahua Spencer, you have made it easy for me to have something special for his final resting place."